Traditional Tejano Pinto Beans (Slow Cooker)

 Over Christmas, my whole family got together at my parents house for a couple weeks…all 25 of us.
 On my sister Laura’s night to cook, she made us this awesome dinner with this Carne Guisada, guacamole, rice…and these beans.
 These amazing, delicious beans.
 We could not stop talking about them.

-How to make these Southern + Mexican Pinto Beans
+How to Cook Pinto Beans Mexican Style

 The recipe is from my brother-in-law Adam’s grandma, who came from a long line of Tejanos, so it’s about as authentic as you can get.
 His whole family lovingly calls them “Grandma’s Beans.”
 I’m a little bit obsessed with them.
 The ham bone gives it that rich Southern pork-and-beans feel, but then you add the jalapeno, garlic, and lime wedges and it gives it this great Mexican twist.